DEMON SONG

 “A Chinese theatre horror with themes of intergenerational trauma and marginalisation delivered in haunting, lyrical prose, Kelsea Yu’s Demon Song resounds with originality and flair.
 Featuring a historic tale which blends seamlessly into the contemporary narrative like a traditional zhiguai, Yu’s white bone spirit beguiles and terrifies.
 A startling new voice in Asian horror, Yu will undoubtedly feature on future award lists.”

-Lee Murray, five-time Bram Stoker Award-winning author of Black Cranes and Tortured Willows
+—Lee Murray, five-time Bram Stoker Award-winning author and editor of Black Cranes and Tortured Willows

 “Characters to sink into and a gorgeous setting, this modern Gothic fantasy touched on the soul of so many of my favourite classics, but stands unique through the mesmerizing use of folklore and excellent unfolding of mystery right up to the end.”